damiencarbery/quotes/quotes.md

 ---

-“Live every day as if it were your last because someday you’re going to be right.” - Muhammad Ali
+“Live every day as if it were your last because someday you're going to be right.” - Muhammad Ali

 ---